-“Making Women Count: A History of the Women’s Electoral Lobby in Australia“ by long-time WEL member Marian Sawer, published by UNSW Press, Sydney, 2008.
-This ambition story explores the effect of WEL both on politics and on the lives of women who discovered the power of sisterhood.
+“Making Women Count: A History of the Women’s Electoral Lobby in Australia“ by long-time WEL member Marian Sawer, published by UNSW Press, Sydney 2008.
+This story explores the effect of WEL both on politics and on the lives of women who discovered the power of sisterhood.
 It is the first full-scale history of WEL and draws on extensive archival, survey and media evidence.
 It challenges much social movement theory, showing women’s movement continuity over time.
 It contests a number of current myths concerning 1970s feminism, including the idea that feminists had to suppress diversity in order to constitute ‘women’ as an effective political actor.
 Marian Sawer is an Adjunct Professor in the School of Social Sciences, ANU, where she leads the Democratic Audit of Australia.
 WEL member Gail Radford was also involved in the project.
-Click here to read the flyer or visit the WEL Australia website www.wel.org.au for information about ordering the book.
+Visit the WEL Australia website wel.org.au for information about ordering the book.

 “Getting Equal: The History of Australian Feminism” by Marilyn Lake, Allen & Unwin, 1999.
 This book is the first full-length history of the women’s movements – and their feisty, ebullient, determined leaders – who fought for women’s political and economic rights, sexual rights and the right to control their bodies and their destinies.
 Leading historian Marilyn Lake, Professor of History at La Trobe University, challenges common misconceptions and offers new interpretations of a politics that has swung between an emphasis on women’s difference from men and a demand for the same rights as men.
 It is her hope that a knowledge of the complexity of the past will enable us to be more clear-sighted about what remains to be done.